Full Length Plays

 “Stonewall’s Bust delivers moments of pure hilarity.
 I heartily recommend you seek out this little bit of comedic genius by

-—Tim Treanor, DC THEATRE REVIEWS
+—Tim Treanor, DC THEATRE SCENE

 "Stonewall's Bust is a light and silly romp about the perils and pitfalls of telling the truth and inventing lies."